ElisaLegnani/PhotorealisticRendering/README.md

 The main contributors to this repository are [Elisa Legnani](https://github.com/ElisaLegnani) and [Adele Zaini](https://github.com/adelezaini).

-For a more detailed description see the page [Photorealistic rendering](https://elisalegnani.github.io/PhotorealisticRendering).
+## Documentation

+A webpage [Photorealistic rendering](https://elisalegnani.github.io/PhotorealisticRendering) has been created in order to give more detailed explanations.

 ## Installation